aneeley05/SkyStone/README.md

 # Wyvern FTC Repository
-This repository contains 2 android studio projects.
+This repository contains 2 android studio modules.

 * The first one called [FtcRobotController](https://github.com/aneeley05/SkyStone/tree/master/FtcRobotController) contains example code snippets.
-<br>*Note: Do not edit or add code in this project.
+<br>*Note: Do not edit or add code in this module.
 It is for viewing only.*

 * The second is one called [TeamCode](https://github.com/aneeley05/SkyStone/tree/master/TeamCode) and it is where we will edit and create the code that we will upload to the robot.